 This AVP is used in the SCCRQ message to uniquely identify the CCAP Core initiating this control connection.
 The DEPI CCAP Core Identification field is a 6 octet hex-binary string providing unique identification of the CCAP Core, for example a MAC address of the core.
 The CCAP Core MUST ensure that the value of DEPI CCAP Core Identification AVP matches with the CoreId field written to CcapCoreIdentification table in RPD (refer to [R-PHY], TLV 60.2).
+When resource allocation checking is enabled for multicore operation, the RPD MUST ensure that channels for which PW sessions are created by this Control connection are owned by the CCAP Core in the ResourceSet table.
 The AVP is required to be present in SCCRQ message, if CCAP Core LCCE IP address differs from its GCP IP address.
 The AVP is optional, if CCAP Core uses the same IP address to terminate GCP and L2TP connections.